 Now that you’ve beat the summer crowd, it’s the perfect time to go whitewater rafting near Gatlinburg.
 Summer is the busiest season for rafting, but fall is a great time to go since it won’t be super crowded.
 Taking a natural flow trip is also the perfect activity for fall break.
 It’s always nice to take a break from everyday life and enjoy the mountains.
-You can invite your friends to take a rafting trip with you and booking a trip will be much easier with less crowds.
+You can invite your friends to take a rafting trip with you, and booking a trip will be much easier with less crowds.

 2. Cooler Temperatures

 During the summer, it can get pretty hot, which is why whitewater rafting is a great activity to do.
 But, the summer isn’t the only good time to go rafting.
 Since the seasons are changing, the temperatures will be cooler.
 You won’t have to worry about sweating like crazy, and you probably won’t feel the sun beating down on you while you’re out on the water.
 It will be easier to convince your friends and family to come enjoy whitewater rafting near Gatlinburg.
 The cooler temperatures will make your trip more comfortable and more enjoyable.

 3. Gorgeous Scenery

-On a natural flow trip you can look up at the gorgeous mountains as you descend the river gorge.
-Enjoy the gorgeous scenery as you float down the river.
-It won’t be as intense as other experiences you might have had while whitewater rafting near Gatlinburg, but it’s still a chance to enjoy the Smokies in a unique way.
+On a natural flow trip, you can look up at the gorgeous mountains as you float down the river.
+There’s no better way to enjoy being outdoors than floating down the river, looking out at the water and wooded views.
 A natural flow trip down the river gives you a chance to both see and be a part of nature.
 You’ll have a chance to see the Great Smoky Mountains in a whole new light when you go whitewater rafting in September.
 You might even get to see the start of leaves changing colors!

-On a natural flow trip, you may experience class III – IV whitewater, or you may enjoy a leisurely, scenic river trip.
+On a natural flow trip, you may experience class 3 to 4 white water rapids, or you may enjoy a leisurely, scenic river trip.
 The experience you get from these trips all depend on the water levels.
 Either way, you’ll be surrounded by nature which creates a really tranquil experience.
 Listening to the water hitting the rocks and flowing down the stream can be very relaxing.
 Our experienced river guides will navigate you through the best waves, so you can kick back and enjoy the ride.